 2" x 2"

 Click to Enlarge

-Thorlabs' Broadband Dielectric Mirrors offer excellent reflectance over four different spectral ranges.
+Thorlabs' Fused Silica Broadband Dielectric Mirrors offer excellent reflectance over four different spectral ranges.
 Due to run-to-run coating variations, please note that the specified spectral range listed for each coating is smaller than the actual spectral region over which the mirror is effective.
-The plots shown under the Reflectance Plots Tab show the performance characteristics of a typical mirror near the edges of its effective spectral range.
+The plots shown under the Reflectance Plots tab show the performance characteristics of a typical mirror near the edges of its effective spectral range.

-As seen in the image to the right, the back of each mirror is engraved with its respective part number, with the exception of our Ø7.0 mm mirrors.
+As seen in the photo to the right, the back of each mirror is engraved with its respective part number, with the exception of our Ø7.0 mm mirrors.

 These plots show the reflectance of each of our four dielectric coatings for a typical coating run.
 The shaded region in each graph denotes the spectral range over which the coating is highly reflective.
 Due to variations in each run, this recommended spectral range is narrower than the actual range over which the optic will be highly reflective.
 If you have any concerns about the interpretation of this data, please contact Tech Support.
 For applications that require a mirror that bridges the spectral range between two dielectric coatings, please consider a metallic mirror.

 -E01 Coating (350 - 400 nm)